-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena describes three goals to get your 2014 genealogy research off to a great start: document your home sources, share your research, and update your family history information.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena describes three goals to get your 2014 genealogy research off to a great start: document your home sources, share your research, and update your family history information.

 Wow!
 2013 seemed to fly by and now it’s already 2014.
 What genealogy goals did you accomplish last year?
 What are your research resolutions for this year?
 While you may still not get that 500-page family history tome written, or trace your family tree back to 1500, there are some smaller tasks you can accomplish in a reasonable amount of time in the upcoming New Year.
 No need to feel dread when you think of all you want to do.
 There are still little things that will help you accomplish your overall genealogy goals.